leopolicastro/ocean_kit/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ocean_kit.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/ocean_kit/blob/main/CODE_OF_CONDUCT.md).

+- Currently only has very basic functionality to list firewalls, and enable or disable ssh on them.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the OceanKit project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ocean_kit/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the OceanKit project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/leopolicastro/ocean_kit/blob/main/CODE_OF_CONDUCT.md).